NEU-Libraries/drs-toolkit-wp-plugin/README.md

 1. Ask Karl for clean install of WP on correct server (will need to provide a directory name and domain info)

+1. On the server, any files ending in `.dist` need to be copied to their non-dist equivalents, and settings in those files added.
+Contact @patrickmj for the private data there for now (new in v1.2)

 2. Log in to new Wordpress site as admin user

 3. Install Quest theme (go to /wp-admin/theme-install.php and search for quest then click install)